Instrumental Variables Estimation

 • If discrete, saturated regression

-• Otherwise, double robust estimator for average conditional LATE
+• Otherwise, doubly robust estimator for average conditional LATE

 • Chernozhukov et al. (2024) chapter 13, doubleml python & R package